JianZhongDev/VisionTechInsights/content/posts/building_a_configuration_file_parser_with_cpp/index.md

 ShowBreadCrumbs: true
 ---

 Configuration files are commonly used to adjust settings in computer programs.
 I'm presently developing a configuration file parser for my high-speed data acquisition system using C++.
 Along the way, I've discovered some useful techniques involving C++ generics and inheritance that streamline coding.
 Therefore, I decided to document these tricks in the hope that they'll be beneficial to others.
-You can find the ready-to-use source code for this configuration file module in my [GitHub repository](https://github.com/JianZhongDev/CppConfigFile).
+You can find the ready-to-use source code for this configuration file parser in my [GitHub repository](https://github.com/JianZhongDev/CppConfigFile).
 (URL: https://github.com/JianZhongDev/CppConfigFile.)

 ## Configuration Files